 Course registration and payment deadlines

-Once registered in a course, you are considered to be in attendance and are responsible for tuition fees in full unless you drop the course by notifying the Student Services Office in writing.
+Once registered in a course, you are considered to be in attendance and are responsible for tuition fees in full unless you drop the course online via REGIS or by submitting a Registration/Course Change form.
 You will not be automatically dropped from a course if you do not attend.

 How to pay

 A registration deposit for tuition and fees must be submitted with your course registration for each term.
 The balance must be paid by the payment deadlines (see above).
-The deposit is $150 for Fall and Winter terms, and $100 for Summer term.
+The deposit is $150 for Fall and Winter Terms, and $80 for Summer Sessions.

-All instructions and forms relating to course registration can be found on the Registration and WebAdvisor page.
+All instructions and forms relating to course registration can be found on the Register for Courses page.
 Course registration forms include instructions on how to calculate what you owe, and where to make your payment.
 If you’re registering online, you will receive an email confirmation with full instructions on where and how to make a payment.